Narayanganj-4

-Narayanganj-4 is a constituency represented in the Jatiya Sangsad (National Parliament) of Bangladesh.
-Since 6 August 2024 the constituency is Vacant.
+Narayanganj-4 is a constituency represented in the Jatiya Sangsad (National Parliament) of Bangladesh since 2026 by Abdullah Al Amin of the National Citizen Party.

 Boundaries

-The constituency encompasses Fatullah and Siddhirganj thana.
+The constituency encompasses Narayanganj Sadar Upazila.

 History

 The constituency was created in 1984 from the Dhaka-31 constituency when the former Dhaka District was split into six districts: Manikganj, Munshiganj, Dhaka, Gazipur, Narsingdi, and Narayanganj.

 Ahead of the 2008 general election, the Election Commission redrew constituency boundaries to reflect population changes revealed by the 2001 Bangladesh census.
 The 2008 redistricting altered the boundaries of the constituency.

+As of 2008, the constituency encompassed five union parishads of Narayanganj Sadar Upazila: Baktaboli, Enayetnagar, Fatullah, Kashipur, and Kutubpur.

+In 2011, Narayanganj City Corporation was formed by amalgamating three municipalities.
+Siddhriganj Municipality, in the north, became wards 1-9 of the new city.
+Narayanganj Municipality, in the south, became wards 10-18.
+Kadam Rasul Municipality, on the opposite bank of the Shitalakshya River, became wards 19-27.

+For the 2014 general election, the commission described the constituency in terms of thanas, saying it encompassed two of the four thanas that made up Bandar Upazila, Narayanganj Sadar Upazila, and Narayanganj City Corportation: Fatullah and Siddhirganj.
+Sigghirganj Municipality (Godnail, Siddhirganj, and Sumil Para union parishads) had previously been part of Narayanganj-3.

-Ahead of the 2014 general election, the Election Commission reduced the boundaries of the constituency.
-Previously it had included five union parishads of Narayanganj Sadar Upazila: Baktaballi, Enayetnagar, Fatullah, Kashipur, and Kutubpur.
+Ahead of the 2018 general election, the Election Commission expanded the constituency boundaries by adding ward 10 of Naryanganj City Coporation from Narayanganj-5.
+Narayanganj-4 then encompassed Narayanganj City Corporation wards 1-10 and all but two union parishads of Narayanganj Sadar Upazila: Alirtek and Gognagar.

+In 2025, the Election Commission added Alirtek and Gognagar union parishads and removed Narayangang City Corportion, so that the constituency encompassed Narayanganj Sadar Upazila.